MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/implement-saml-based-authentication-in-sharepoint-server.md

 ## Create a relying party in AD FS

-In this step, you create a relying party in your AD FS farm.
-The relying party will store the configuration required to work with SharePoint.
+In this step, you create a relying party in AD FS.
+The relying party will store the configuration required to work with SharePoint, and the claim rules that define what claims will be added to the SAML token upon successful authentication.

 On a AD FS server, start PowerShell and run the following script: